Hello. My name is Raj Patil. I am a physicist working on modelling of gravitational waves emitted by compact objects.

 Tidal oscillations in NS (blue) due to companion (black).

 Neutron stars feature a number of oscillation modes, and to understand them we can picture a basic stellar model that consists of the continuity equation (conservation of mass), Euler’s equation (equation of motion for the fluid elements), Poisson’s equation (that determines the gravitational force from the matter distribution), and the equation-of-state (that describes how pressure and density are related).
 With these elements combined, we can describe a star in equilibrium, which we can then perturb.
 The lowest frequency normal mode of perturbed oscillation is known as the fundamental mode (f-mode), which is one of the dominant modes in the context of tidal excitation.
 I have computed the effective Hamiltonians at 2PN and 3PN, that describe the effect of such tidal f-mode oscillations on the binary dynamics, thus on the emitted gravitational waves.
+When these oscillation frequency is large as compared to the external driving tidal frequency (which happens in the early inspiral), the tides are locked and move adiabatically with the companion object in the binary.
+For this case of adiabatic tides, I have computed the effective Hamiltonians at 3PN and also computed the energy flux, the angular momentum flux, the mode amplitudes and the mode phase at 2PN.

 q is the mass ratio (m1/m2) and chi1 and chi2 are the spins